-If you’re not a fan of spicy food, I encourage you to start with one habanero.
-As you can see from the pictures, mien were fairly light in color and therefore, not as spicy as they could have been.
+If you’re not a fan of spicy food, start with one habanero.
 I’m the type of girl who wants to feel the burn when she eats, so I threw caution to the wind and two habaneros in the bowl.

 I love this Belizean Onion Sauce because you can put it on anything.
 You can use it as a salsa for your

 tortilla carrot chips.
-You can put it on my Whole30 Taco Bowls (recipe coming soon!) or on my Whole30 Roasted Habanero Salsa Chicken if you’re really brave.
+You can put it on my Paleo and Whole30 Instant Pot Taco Chicken or on my Whole30 Roasted Habanero Salsa Chicken if you’re really brave.
 If you’re like me, you’ll just eat it right out of the bowl occasionally too.

 - 2 medium white onions, finely diced

 - 1 or 2 habanero peppers, roasted and skins removed

 - 8 allspice seeds (optional)

 - Combine all ingredients in a medium-sized bowl and mix well.